zenxr/elyon_server_status/README.md

 # Requirements

+## Configuration

+Clone `config/games_example.py` to `config/games.py` and edit configuration to configure which game servers to monitor.
+Reference `games_example.py` for both configuring a game and adding servers to it for monitoring.

+## Running

 - docker and docker-compose
 - `docker-compose up -d` to run the application in detached mode

-## Configuration

-Clone `config/games_example.py` to `config/games.py` and edit configuration to configure which game servers to monitor.

 # About